Registration and mix ’n mingle breakfast

 - How to use change to drive the numbers that make HR and reward accountable to the business

 - The key risks HR needs to be aware of when managing multiple data points

 - How to implement change to reward and benefits, and measure the impact in real time

 Rob Boland, Group Director of Product & Client Success at Reward Gateway

-How is pension technology developing to help employers manage their pension strategies?
+How is technology developing to help employers manage their workplace savings strategies?